Ascold2017/java-sam/README.md

-# SAM project on Java
+# Core.SAM project on Java
-Console application of SAM-system
+Console application of Core.SAM-system